-The first Klingon warships to carry matter/antimatter (M/AM) reactors were the D3 cruisers, introduced in the 2183.
-These ships were based on the earlier fusion-powered D2 cruisers but had their "necks" and "shoulders" lengthened some 20 m to accommodate the new reactor and to provide additional space for deuterium stores.
+The first Klingon warships to carry matter/antimatter (M/AM) reactors were the D3 cruisers, introduced in 2183.
+These ships were based on the earlier fusion-powered D2 cruisers but had their "necks" and "shoulders" lengthened some 20 m to accommodate the new reactor.
 The similarity of the Klingons' first-generation reactor to early Earth reactors suggests that Klingon engineers closely studied Earth designs, particularly those of the second-generation SSWR-III series introduced in the 2150s.
-By the mid-2170s, reactors of this type had become standard for even merchant vessels within the UFP, so the Klingons would likely have had little trouble acquiring M/AM reactors and reverse-engineering them.
+By the mid-2170s, reactors of this type had become standard for even merchant vessels within the United Federation of Planets (UFP), so the Klingons would likely have had little trouble acquiring M/AM reactors and reverse-engineering them.

 This Klingon practice of equipping ships with dual or parallel power sources was due to several factors.
 First, early Klingon reactors were extremely unreliable and often broke down or malfunctioned, occasionally with tragic results.
 Perhaps the Klingons simply had a poor understanding of the fundamentals of M/AM reactor design and operation, as they had acquired M/AM technology rather than developed it independently.
 Even when the warp drive was operated within a strictly limited performance envelope, the M/AM was highly prone to breakdown and malfunction.
 At least five D3 cruisers are known to have been destroyed by catastrophic M/AM reactor malfunctions, most likely core breaches.

 A second factor was the relative lack of urgency with which the Klingons were able to develop this new power source.
-Unlike the United Earth of the 2150s, the Klingons were not locked in a struggle for survival with an aggressive, faceless foe.
+Unlike the United Earth (UE) of the 2150s, the Klingons were not locked in a struggle for survival with an aggressive, faceless foe.
 Instead, the Klingons themselves were seeking to expand their area of dominance and did so at a pace they determined.
 Therefore, the Klingons had the "luxury" of gradually introducing M/AM reactors in their ships alongside fusion reactors.
-In contrast, the wartime United Earth Stellar Navy needed to field large numbers of technologically superior ships as quickly as possible and, therefore, had no choice but to introduce M/AM reactors in a fully mature state, i.e., as a ship's sole power source for warp flight.
+In contrast, the wartime UE Stellar Navy (UESN) needed to field large numbers of technologically superior ships as quickly as possible and, therefore, had no choice but to introduce M/AM reactors in a fully mature state, i.e., as a ship's sole power source for warp flight.
 Indeed, parallel reactors were carried only when absolutely required.
-The last major Earth-designed warships to carry dual powerplants were the YORKTOWN-class strike carriers (introduced in 2158), which often operated independently deep within enemy territory.
-In the unlikely event that its main M/AM failed, an unescorted YORKTOWN could still return to UE space at moderately high warp speeds by means of its fusion reactor.
+The last major Earth-designed warships to carry dual power plants were the Yorktown-class strike carriers (introduced in 2158), which often operated independently deep within enemy territory.
+In the unlikely event that its main M/AM failed, an unescorted Yorktown could still return to UE space at moderately high warp speeds by means of its fusion reactor.

 Despite its significant shortcomings, the D3 did give the Klingons valuable experience in operating and maintaining M/AM reactors under service conditions, experience that would prove valuable in the coming years when the Klingons began to exploit the full potential of M/AM power systems.